Mental health facts and tips

 The principle by which mental health must be given equal priority to physical health.
 It was enshrined in law in 2012.
 The government requires NHS England to work for parity of esteem to mental and physical health through the NHS Mandate.
 This has still not yet been realised.

 Key facts on mental illness:

-- Rates of probable mental disorder increased between 2017 and 2021 in 6 to 16 year olds from one in nine to one in six and in 17 to 19 year olds from one in ten to one in six.
+Rates of probable mental disorder increased between 2017 and 2021 in six to sixteen-year-olds from one in nine to one in six and in 17 to 19-year-olds from one in ten to one in six.
 (NHS Digital, 2021)